INM-088 for the treatment of glaucoma

 While glaucoma can affect anyone, certain people are at higher risk.
 According to “Facts about Glaucoma” from the United States National Eye Institute, increased risk factors for glaucoma include individuals with diabetes, hypertension, previous eye injury or a family history of the condition.
 Individuals at a higher risk also include African American age 40 and older and anyone 60 years of age and older (especially Hispanics/Latinos).

-Learn more about glaucoma prevalence, causes of glaucoma and current treatment methods.
+Learn more about the glaucoma prevalence, causes of glaucoma and current treatment methods.